Get 80% off your plan for your first 3 months*

 What is a value proposition?

-A value proposition is a short statement that communicates the unique value or benefits of your product or service to your customers.
+A value proposition is a short statement that communicates the unique benefits of your product or service to your customers.
 It's the main reason they should buy from you instead of a competitor.

-A strong value proposition helps you stand out in a crowded market and captures your target audience's attention, yet research shows that fewer than 10% of organisations have a formal process for developing and communicating them.
+A strong value proposition helps you stand out in a crowded market and captures your target audience's attention.
+Yet research shows that fewer than 10% of organisations have a formal process for developing and communicating them.

 Your value proposition is the foundation of your marketing strategy, both internally and externally.
 Internally, it helps your team understand and share a common message.
 Externally, it drives the messaging you use in advertising and sales.